saleslessa/RPG/README.md

-# RPG Daemon
+# Role Play Hub

-RPG Daemon is a site which can join people worldwide in order to have fun and know different people with same passion: Role Playing Games!
+Role Play Hub is a site which can join people worldwide in order to have fun and know different people with same passion: Role Playing Games!

 It's a .NET project with following technologies and patterns:
   - Domain Driven Design